RAHB-REALTORS-Association/chat2gpt/README.md

   - `OPENAI_API_KEY`: Your OpenAI API key.
   - `MODEL_NAME`: The name of the OpenAI model you're using.
 For this project, we recommend "gpt-3.5-turbo".
   - `SYSTEM_PROMPT`: The system prompt to use for the OpenAI API.
-  - `MAX_TURNS`: The number of messages per user that are "remembered" before their chat session is reset (Default: 10).
+  - `MAX_TURNS`: This sets the maximum number of exchanges the bot remembers in a user session before resetting.
+Default: 10 exchanges.
+  - `TTL`: This sets the duration (in seconds) a user session stays active from the last received message before it resets.
+Default: 600 seconds (10 minutes).

 **5. GitHub Actions 🚀**